-The first written progress report is due at the beginning of the 2nd year (August 15) and is submitted to the research advisor by August 1 to enable time for feedback.
+The first written progress report is due at the beginning of the 2nd year (August 15) and is submitted to the research advisor by the last week in July to enable time for feedback.
 After receiving feedback, the student should incorporate appropriate changes and corrections.
 The Admission to Candidacy exam (A-exam; Chapter 10) replaces the progress review at the end of the 2nd year.
-Subsequent progress reviews occur annually in conjunction with the BIOS 581/582 seminar until the student has completed a doctoral thesis.
+Subsequent progress reviews occur annually in conjunction with the BIOS 581/582 seminar until the student reaches the 5th year of residency or has completed a doctoral thesis.
+Students entering year 6 or beyond will have a progress review report due on August 15 with a progress review meeting following closely afterward.
 The written report must be submitted to the thesis advisor for feedback 3 weeks prior to the BIOS 581/582 research seminar.
 The final version of the progress report, along with the progress review supplemental documents, described later, will be submitted by 5 pm 1 week prior to the student's BIOS 581/582 presentation (or by August 15 for 2nd-year students).
 The student emails a PDF of the final report to all committee members, the advisor, and the graduate program administrator.
 In addition, the student submits hard copies of the final report (can be placed in mailboxes) to the advisor, all BioSciences department committee members, and any non-BioSciences committee members who request hard copies.
 The student is responsible for (i) copy quality; make sure all copies are in color if it is required for the proper interpretation of figures, and (ii) submission by the due dates (including supplemental documents).
 Failure to meet these deadlines may result in probation.
 If the report is not submitted within 3 weeks of the deadline, the department chair, after consultation with the faculty, can dismiss the student from the program.